1ars-d/SafeShare/README.md

 Rooms are only temporary.
 They (and their data) will be removed after 20 minutes.

-Here is a screenshot of the browser:
+Here is a demonstration video and some screenshots:

 [![Preview Video](https://img.youtube.com/vi/T5PgWZuBvI0/0.jpg)](https://www.youtube.com/watch?v=T5PgWZuBvI0)